PRIVACY AND DATA PROTECTION POLICY

 - the specific information needed to process your contact request (the subject of your message, your message, international trade, national French trade);

-– the specific information needed to process your visit request (desired date of visit, number of visitors, number of adults, number of children if any and their age, language of the tour and whether you have a interpreter with you, your message);
+- the specific information needed to process your visit request (desired date of visit, number of visitors, number of adults, number of children if any and their age, language of the tour and whether you have an interpreter with you, your message);

 - the specific information needed to process your request to authenticate a bottle (your message);